thisistheplace/openwindenergy/README.md

 - `geonode-upload.py`: Uploads post-build datasets to local copy of GeoNode created through `geonode-build.sh`.

-Note: due to raster-based focus of GeoNode / GeoServer together with the complexity of final Open Wind datasets, a high performance computer is recommended to run GeoNode with Open Wind constraint layers.
+Note: due to raster-based focus of GeoNode / GeoServer together with the complexity of final Open Wind Energy datasets, a high performance computer is recommended to run GeoNode with Open Wind Energy constraint layers.

 ## Command line parameters
 The toolkit accepts the following optional command line arguments: